TUM-DAML/seml/examples/README.md

   - `loguniform`:  Uniformly samples in log space between `min` and `max` as specified in the parameter dict.
   - `randint`: Randomly samples integers between `min` (included) and `max` (excluded).

-## Add experiments to queue
+## Add experiments to database

 All SEML commands follow the pattern
 ```
 seml [database_collection_name] [command] [command_options]
 ```

-To insert the experiments the queue in the database, open a terminal on a machine with access to the `Slurm` system.
+To insert the experiments to the database, open a terminal on a machine with access to the `Slurm` system.
 Move to this directory and run

 ```
-seml seml_example queue example_config.yaml
+seml seml_example add example_config.yaml
 ```

 If you open your MongoDB (e.g. with the software `robo3t`), you should now find a collection `seml_example` with the staged experiments.
-Note that the collection name is specified _before_ the operation (`queue`).
+Note that the collection name is specified _before_ the operation (`add`).

 To see what the option `--force-duplicates` does, run the above command again.
 The output should now read something like: